All students surpass their annual academic growth targets and graduate ready for success.

 Use District resources effectively and efficiently.
 Facilities and services meet the needs of our diverse and growing student population and community.

-We have partnered with the Sun Prairie Food Pantry and local faith leaders to ensure that no child, no family, is hungry.
-Each of the Community Schools has a school-based pantry that is available to the community.
+We have partnered with the Sun Prairie Food Pantry and local faith leaders to ensure that no child or family is hungry.
+Each of the Community Schools has a school-based pantry and clothing closet that is available to the community.

-A committee was formed, which engaged the community, staff, and students in the process of choosing the mascot for Central Heights and Sun Prairie West High School.
+A School Naming & Mascot Committee was formed to engage the community, staff, and students in the process of naming Central Heights Middle School and choosing the mascot for Sun Prairie West High School.

 The Secondary Boundary and Bell Time Task Force (SBBTTF) began its work in September 2020.
-The citizen-based group consists of School District residents that serve in an advisory capacity to the administration and School Board.
+The citizen-based group consisted of School District staff, students, and residents that served in an advisory capacity to the administration and School Board.

-The Sun Prairie Area School District strives to maintain a learning environment that is safe and a culture that is respectful and conducive to effective learning.
+The Student Behavior & Bullying Task Force was formed to create a safe learning environment and a culture that is respectful and conducive to effective learning.